lironglu/skia/README.md

 make serve
 ```

 Open `http://localhost:8000` to view try skottiekit webassembly in browser.
-If port `8000` is already occupied, please try port `8001`.
+Be sure to use browser supporting ES8 because `async` and `await` are used in file [experimental/skottiekit/examples/index.html](./experimental/skottiekit/examples/index.html).

+It is pitty that we can't set breakpoints in C++ source file if using source map created by emcc.
+So we use DWARF to debug webassembly.
+Please read [Debugging WebAssembly with modern tools](https://developer.chrome.com/blog/wasm-debugging-2020/) to get more details.

 ## View Lottie animation through Skia

-Skia provide [viewer too](./tools/viewer/) to view Lottie file.
+Skia provide [viewer tool](./tools/viewer/) to view Lottie file.
 Assuming you already build `viewer` target, you can run the following command to open one Lottie file.

 ```
 out/release/viewer -f resources/skottie/skottie_sample_1.json